This guide will introduce you to searching in Pubmed.

 What is Pubmed?

-PubMed comprises more than 31 million citations (title and abstract) for biomedical literature.
+PubMed comprises more than 35 million citations (including title and abstract) for biomedical literature.
 The Carleton library provides links to the library’s online full-text subscriptions.

 When searching PubMed, be as specific as possible with your topic.
 Enter your search terms and click on the Search button.
 A list of results is displayed.
 PubMed translates your search terms into its own language called MeSH (medical subject headings) that are used to index each article.
 Each article usually has 12-15 MeSH terms.
 You can use MeSH terms to find similar articles.